Our Approach to Alcohol

 - An in-house alcohol & other drug seminar or a mandated substance assessment.

 - The Community Restoration Project, a three-hour campus clean up activity.

 - Take the Challenge, a three-hour workshop led by Butler Challenge Education staff.

 Student Alcohol Policy

-- Is located in the Rights and Responsibilities section of the Student Handbook
+- Is located in the Rights and Responsibilities section of the Student Handbook and PDF version

 - Possible Consequences for Alcohol Policy Violations